+Most teas are mildly acidic.
 Acidity is determined by the pH scale.
 Neutral is around 7 and anything under a pH of 4 is considered very acidic.
-Most teas are mildly acidic, but some tests show that certain teas may be as low as 3.
+Some tests show that certain teas may be as low as 3.

 If you’re a tea lover, you may wonder if this means your cup of tea is hurting your teeth.
 Fortunately, it’s mostly untrue.
 Home-brewed teas aren’t as acidic as fruit juices and other drinks.
 The average person probably doesn’t drink enough acidic tea to damage their teeth.

 But this damage also depends on other factors, including:

 Read on to learn which types are the most acidic and the best ways to protect your teeth while still enjoying your cup of tea.

 The “safe” pH level of drinks that won’t cause tooth damage is considered 5.5.

 In general, the more “sour” a tea tastes, the more acidic it’s likely to be.
 But a Turkish study did discover that fruit teas, which tend to be sweet, are more acidic than herbal tea.